ShimonschlessingerHW/git-project-shimon/README.md

 GP 2.4

 index: takes in filePath to an ORIGINAL text file and updates the index fiel with its BLOB.
 Uses a helper method "alreadyIndexed" to detect if this entry has already been made ot prevent duplicate entries.

+--

+GP 2.3.1

+blobTester: Makes a test. folder with three subfiles and BLOBs them.
+Then programatically verifies that they exist in the objects folder with the correct title and body.